menu

 Demographics

-Wellsville - Mendon is one of the most well-educated cities in the nation.
-45.18% of adults in Wellsville - Mendon have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Wellsville - Mendon ranks among the highest in the nation.
+Of the 25-and-older adult population in Wellsville - Mendon, 44.06% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The people who call Wellsville - Mendon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wellsville - Mendon residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Wellsville - Mendon include English, German, European, Irish, and Danish.